The control plane for your agentic research.

 How it works

-- Approve operations in the sidebar before they touch your data
+- Approve operations in the folio sidebar before they touch your data.

 The workspace shows all your operations in one place, with an interface that allows you to easily review results across thousands of files.